Cup-one algebras and 1-minimal models: Introduction

 In work in progress \cite{Porter-Suciu-group-1min}, we build on this correspondence between colimits of Hirsch extensions and sequences of central extensions of groups.
-Results include the relationship between finite colimits of Hirsch extensions and nilmanifolds.
-For the cochain algebra $A= C^\ast(Y;R)$ of a path-connected space $Y$, we describe a concrete relationship between the group $G_{\T}$ and the fundamental group $\pi_1(Y)$, where $\T$ is a colimit of Hirsch extensions together with a $1$-quasi-isomorphism $\rho\colon \T \to C^\ast(Y; R)$; that is, $(\T, \rho)$ is a $1$-minimal model for $C^\ast(Y;R)$.
+For the cochain algebra $A= C^\ast(Y;R)$ of a path-connected space $Y$, we will describe a concrete relationship between the group $G_{\T}$ and the fundamental group $\pi_1(Y)$, where $\T$ is a colimit of Hirsch extensions together with a $1$-quasi-isomorphism $\rho\colon \T \to C^\ast(Y; R)$.